J-1 Scholar Information

 - Maximum stay of six months, no extensions beyond six months under any circumstances

-Twelve-Month Bar: A foreign national is ineligible to participate in a professor/research scholar exchange program if he or she has held any J nonimmigrant status within the 12-month period immediately preceding the start of the exchange program.
+Twelve Month Bar: A foreign national is ineligible to participate in a professor/research scholar exchange program if he or she has held any J nonimmigrant status within the 12-month period immediately preceding the start of the exchange program.
 There are exceptions if the exchange visitor was physically present for less than six months or if he or she was in the U.S. as a short-term scholar.

 J-1 scholar status is limited to those who hold temporary, “visiting” academic positions.
 It cannot be used for tenure-track faculty positions, regular faculty or support positions, administrative positions, or staff positions.

 Health Insurance Requirements

 Unlike some other immigration categories, DOS federally mandates all J-1 and J-2 status holder to carry adequate health insurance coverage.
 If the J-1 scholar and/or dependent fail to maintain the mandatory health insurance, they will be in violation of federal immigration regulations, will be subject to termination as a participant, and must leave the US immediately.

 DOS required insurance must meet the following: